Summary of Recent Marine Planning Projects

 The Action Plan of the Firth of Clyde Marine Spatial Plan (2010) identified the need for a guiding framework for marine non-native species in (ENV5).
 The Firth of Clyde Forum published a Biosecurity Plan in 2011 with the focus on prevention and monitoring of INNS.
 During 2012 the Forum produced and distributed fact sheets and identification guides to raise awareness among users of the Clyde and ran a training programme to help develop a network of industry monitors who will keep an eye out for invasive species.

-The Clyde Biosecurity Plan identifies 11 invasive non-native species (INNS) in or on their way to the Firth of Clyde, some of which are pictured here.
+The Clyde Biosecurity Plan identifies 11 invasive non-native species (INNS) in or on their way to the Firth of Clyde.
 They can be transported through various ‘pathways’ including fouling of hulls or trapped water in boats and equipment, ballast water, relocated structures, floating debris or via natural dispersal.
 Eradicating marine INNS is very difficult and preventing introduction is a priority – in other words biosecurity planning.
 With the development of the Wildlife and Nature Environment (Scotland) Act the Forum felt there was a need for greater guidance about biosecurity planning and we commissioned SAMS to produce a literature review and a guidance document which has now been adopted as best practice by all UK administrations.

 The UK and Scottish governments have responsibilities under the European Water Framework Directive and Marine Strategy Framework Directive to ensure Good Environmental Status of our marine waters including a target that non-native species are not having any adverse impacts on the native ecosystem.

 If you are going to be out on the water follow the Check, Clean, Dry guidelines.
 Download a copy of the Firth of Clyde Biosecurity Plan below or visit the GB Non-Native Species Secretariat at http://www.nonnativespecies.org/.